 Argentone is set in a fold above the village of S.Anna di Stazzema where many of the houses are no more than ivy clad ruins.
 Casa Argento has been beautifully restored by its London based owner and is now a stylish retreat either as a base for invigorating mountain walks, a welcome home after a day by the beach only 25 minutes away, or as a restoring refuge from city life.
-S.Anna di Stazzema was a famous centre of Partisan resistance during the second world war, the story recently told in a film by Spike Lee.
 The house is part of a small group of buildings once used for the miners of nearby medieval silver mines.
 Apartment Argentone is on the upper floor of Casa Argento, that is made up of 2 top floors and a small apartment on the ground floor.
 Argentone may be rented in conjunction with Casa Argento if you need accommodation for 6.
 Please see also Casa Argento

 Approached by a gravel path, steps lead down to a blue front door, which gives directly onto the light-filled living room, with a curved-front fireplace, typical of the area.
 To the left is a well-equipped kitchen with another open fireplace, and a dining room with a window to the view of the sea.
 Because of the slope the house is built upon, these ground floor windows are actually high above the slope, giving a wonderfully airy, high feeling to the rooms.
 Turning right after the front door, a flight of stairs lead to a large master bedroom with a curved-edge double-ended bath and a double bed.
 A small W.C. and basin is also off this main bedroom.
 There is also a further bedroom with a queen size bed and a shower room.
 Both bedrooms enjoy the stunning views of the coastline and sea.
 To the right of the house a large wooden sun-terrace has a warmed Jacuzzi in its centre, with sun-loungers surrounding it, and a shower housed nearby in a small cave carved out of the silver bearing rock.